Designing experiments

 Metrics and flag variations

-An experiment can only calculate a flag variation's probability to be best if the primary metric can measure something within the variation.
+An experiment can only calculate a flag variation's probability to beat control or p-value if the primary metric can measure something within the variation.
 To learn more, read Analyzing experiments.

 A common goal of an experiment is finding out which flag variation performs better among a set of two or more options.